Retep345/Robotics-journal/journal.md

 ## Electric Motor
 using copper loops and magnets, we plan to create an electric motor.

+### building a basic motor
-1. put nail into either flat end of a cork core
+*1. put nail into either flat end of a cork core

-2. apply 2 strips of copper tape at one end with a gap between. these act as a **commutator**
+*2. apply 2 strips of copper tape at one end with a gap between. these act as a **commutator**

+*3. wrap copper wire lengthways around the core between the commutator plates

+*4. sand the ends of the wire and solder onto plates

-3. using large paperclips, create a rack to hold the nails to act as an axis of rotation
+*5. using large paperclips, create a rack to hold the nails to act as an axis of rotation

-4. face magnets so that they attract, but spaced away from eachother either rounded side of the central rotor
+*6. face magnets so that they attract, but spaced away from eachother either rounded side of the central rotor

-5. apply current using wires touching commutator
+*7. apply current using wires touching commutator